-T-Mobile Tablets Un-leashed offer announced, includes 200MB of free data and tablets for $0 downAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile Tablets Un-leashed offer announced, includes 200MB of free data and tablets for $0 downAlex Wagner - Editorial Director of News and Content

 Today T-Mobile held its "#unleashthetablet" Un-carrier 3.0 Part II press conference, and just as expected, the big magenta operator had some big tablet news to share.

 T-Mobile CEO John Legere today announced the Tablets Un-leashed program, which will see T-Mo offer all of its tablets with a down payment of $0 starting in November.
 After that, consumers can expect to pay $16 per month for a Nexus 7, which T-Mobile will begin selling on Nov.
 20. T-Mo will also offer the iPad mini for $0 down and $18 per month, the Galaxy Tab 2 10.1 for $19 per month, the iPad mini with Retina display for $22 per month and the iPad Air for $26 per month.